The Best Broccoli Baby Food

-This Broccoli Baby Food with olive oil recipe is a great way to introduce healthy green vegetables into your baby’s diet.
+This Broccoli Baby Food recipe is a great way to introduce healthy green vegetables into your baby’s diet.
 A delicious puree that is full of essential vitamins and healthy fats for a growing baby.
 If you’re looking for an easy green starter puree for your baby, this is it!
 Great baby food for 4-6 months and older – stage 1 baby food!

 Broccoli Baby Food

 Do you want your child to grow up loving broccoli?
 Then this puree is a good place to start! 🥦